p2-inc/phasetwo-docs/blog/2025-02-25-saml-idp-initiated-flow.md

 ![Generic client](/blog/saml/idp-init/generic-client.png)

-Now we need to return to the documentation: [IDP Initiated Login](https://www.keycloak.org/docs/latest/server_admin/#idp-initiated-login).
-In order to configure the IDP-initiated flow, a special field needs to be specified `IDP-Initiated SSO URL`. \
+Now we need to return to the documentation: [IdP Initiated Login](https://www.keycloak.org/docs/latest/server_admin/#idp-initiated-login).
+In order to configure the IdP-initiated flow, a special field needs to be specified `IdP-Initiated SSO URL`. \
-IDP-Initiated SSO URL name: `okta-client`
+IdP-Initiated SSO URL name: `okta-client`

 The field is part of the `{brokerRedirectUrl}/clients/okta-client` url.
 As we can see the value is different from that of the `clientId` of the client we just created.